tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

 some skin resolutions have corresponding skin names (see link above).

-according to emulator's log there is no need to install HAXM separately:
+according to emulator's log there is no need to install HAXM separately (it appears to have been already enabled):

 ```sh
 Hax is enabled